Manage game data

 You can quickly create Game Objects through the Console.
-Simply navigate to Game Objects, enter the name of your Game Object using shift
+Simply navigate to Game Objects, enter the name of your Game Object using `shift`+`enter`.

 Next, you'll need to organize our Game Objects into Tags, which are collections of Game Objects.
 Group objects into Tags to input them into Games later on.

 You can then load your Tags as inputs into games.
-Let's create a Tag under Tags page
+Let's create a Tag under Tags page&#x20;

-After creating our Tag, tag them by returning to the Game Objects page, bulk selecting, selecting the Hobbies
+After creating our Tag, tag them by returning to the Game Objects page, bulk selecting, selecting the `Hobbies` tag, and then load them as inputs into our `hobbies-ranker` game. &#x20;

 Your data must be in a format the 2bttns platform can understand.
-Once you've decided on your game objects, we'll need to prepare your records for import.
+Once you've decided on your game objects, we'll need to prepare your records for import.&#x20;

 Already have data you'd like to input into 2bttns?
 Let's walk through how to format your data to import through API or the Console interface.